Joshua Rosenblum

 Joshua Rosenblum (born May 10, 1963) is an American composer, conductor, pianist, arranger, music journalist, and author.
-He has composed extensively for the concert hall as well as for musical theatre, and currently teaches musical theater composition at Yale University, his alma mater, as well as both conducting and orchestration at New York University.
+He has composed extensively for the concert hall as well as for musical theater, and currently teaches musical theater composition at Yale University, his alma mater, as well as both conducting and orchestration at New York University.
 As a pianist, he has performed frequently in the New York City area as soloist and accompanist, as well as in Broadway pit orchestras, and with the New York City Center Encores!
 Orchestra.
 He has conducted numerous Broadway and Off-Broadway shows, including How the Grinch Stole Christmas!, Wonderful Town, Falsettos, Miss Saigon, and Anything Goes.
 He served as pianist and associate conductor for the hit 2022 Broadway revival of Stephen Sondheim and James Lapine's Into the Woods, and can be heard playing on the Grammy-winning original cast recording.

 Education

 Rosenblum attended Marietta High School in his hometown of Marietta, Ohio, and spent summers at the Interlochen Arts Camp in Interlochen, Michigan.
 He graduated summa cum laude from Yale College in 1983 at the age of 20, and proceeded directly to graduate school at the Yale School of Music, where he studied piano with Ward Davenny and Donald Currier, and played in master classes for Claude Frank.
 Among his composition teachers were Jacob Druckman, Martin Bresnick, and Frank Lewin (Composition for Film).
 He earned his M.M. in Piano Performance in 1985.
 Rosenblum is now a faculty member at Yale, where he has taught Composing for Musical Theater since 2006.

 Rosenblum joined the music faculty of New York University's Steinhardt School in spring 2020, and has conducted several musicals and operas there.